ssssota/node-font-kit/README.md

 ## Features

-- Get the path of installed fonts
+- Get list of installed fonts.
-- Get the font info
+- Get the font info (name, some properties).
-  - Full name (_Depends on platform._)
-  - Family name
-  - Postscript name
-  - Italic(Oblique)?
-  - Weight
-  - Stretch
-  - Monospace?

-> You cannot get the correct properties with variable fonts.

-> Check [this document](https://neon-bindings.com/docs/electron-apps) if you use this with Electron.

 ## Installation